 Acceptance of the Stewardship Code

 “Japan's Stewardship Code” was established under the auspices of the Financial Services Agency in February 2014 as a guide for institutional investors to “promote sustainable growth of investee companies and enhance the medium- and long-term investment return for clients and beneficiaries.”
+In light of the contents of statements released by the Council of Experts Concerning the Follow-up of Japan’s Stewardship Code and Japan’s Corporate Governance Code and other such changes, a revised version of the Code was released about three years later in May 2017.
 Nikko AM takes a global approach to the Code, focusing on the core components of stewardship.

 Nikko AM's primary mission is to fulfill our fiduciary duty to clients and beneficiaries and this is our perspective in adopting Japan's Stewardship Code.
 We aim to increase medium- and long-term returns on the assets investors entrust to us by analysis of and appropriate engagement with investee companies and the exercising of voting rights.

 Nikko AM offers its clients a range of pooled equity investments, including active strategies such as value, growth and concentrated portfolios, as well as long-short, enhanced index, and also passive strategies.
-Nikko AM does not offer its clients “activist” investor strategies where investors directly intervene in the management of investee companies or seek to influence management in the setting and implementation of corporate strategy.
+These do not include “activist” investor strategies where investors directly intervene in the management of investee companies or seek to influence management in the setting and implementation of corporate strategy.

 Notably, Japan's Stewardship Code adopts established international practices in its “Principles-Based Approach” (as opposed to Rules-Based), and its “Comply or Explain” provision allowing institutional investors to explain why they may not comply with some aspects of the Code.
-Moreover, the fact that “constructive dialogue” with investee companies can be based on public information (Guidance 4-3) is a practical measure, in our view.
+Moreover, the fact that “constructive dialogue” with investee companies can be based on public information (Guidance 4-3) is an effective measure, in our view.

 Views and Policies on the Stewardship Code